Skip to content

 LSP API

-Use this API to register and manage language servers for Acode's CodeMirror LSP integration.
+Use the LSP API to register language servers for Acode's CodeMirror LSP integration.

 js